cloudflare/workers-docs/src/content/about/metrics.md

 Aggregates request data for an individual Worker script across all zones including your workers.dev subdomain.
 On your [Workers dashboard](https://dash.cloudflare.com/?account=workers/overview), click on any Worker to view its metrics.

 Worker script metrics can be inspected by time ranges within the last 30 days.
 The dashboard includes the charts and information described below.

-### Requests

-This chart shows historical request counts from the Workers runtime broken down into successful requests, failed requests, and subrequests.

-- Successful requests: Success and Client Disconnected invocation statuses.
-- Failed requests: Every other invocation status.
-- Subrequests: Requests triggered by calling `fetch` from within a Worker script.
-A subrequest that throws an uncaught error will not be counted.

-### CPU Time

-The CPU time chart shows historical CPU time data broken down into relevant quantiles using [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling).
-You can learn more about interpreting quantiles [here](https://www.statisticshowto.com/quantile-definition-find-easy-steps/).
-In some cases, higher quantiles may appear to exceed [CPU time limits](/about/limits/#cpu-execution-time-limit) without generating invocation errors because of a mechanism in the Workers runtime that allows rollover CPU time for requests below the CPU limit.

 ### Invocation statuses